nguyenlamvu88/dsci_554_a7/README.md

 If you have any further questions or need clarification on specific topics related to Support Vector Machines, Clustering, or Unsupervised Learning, feel free to ask!

+---

+### **How to Save These Notes**

+1. **Copy the Text:**
+   - Select all the text above by clicking and dragging your cursor from the beginning to the end of the notes.

+2. **Paste into a Document Editor:**
+   - Open your preferred document editor (e.g., Microsoft Word, Google Docs, or a Markdown editor).
+   - Paste the copied text into a new document.

+3. **Format as Needed:**
+   - Adjust headings, subheadings, bullet points, and other formatting elements to suit your preferences.

+4. **Save or Export:**
+   - Save the document in your desired format (e.g., `.docx`, `.pdf`, `.md`).